-- Student health information is confidential under FERPA, and school personnel, needing to know, have access to it. - To coordinate and work with school personnel and the physician if questions arise. - May cancel the request and/or retrieve the medication from the school at any time. - Prescription medication must be brought in the original pharmacy container with a clearly printed label to school, (ask the pharmacist to divide the med. into 2 bottles so one can be kept at school and one at home).
-A parent or another responsible person that is not school age MUST bring it, and deliver it to the school nurse or designated personnel. - When Controlled Medications are brought to school, the person delivering the medication is to count the medication with the nurse or designated personnel and both are to sign the medication count record. - Medication will be destroyed if it is not picked up within one week after the order ends or when school is over. - School nurse has parent permission to exchange verbal/ written communication between the physician and the pharmacy. - The first dose of any medication will not be administered at school. - The school and its employees will not be held responsible should the student have any type of reaction related to med. administration.
+- Student health information is confidential under FERPA, and school personnel who need to know have access to it. - Coordinate and work with school personnel and the physician if questions arise regarding child's medication/care. - May cancel the request for medication administration and/or retrieve the medication from the school at any time. - Prescription medication brought to the school must be in the original pharmacy container with a clearly printed label (the pharmacist can divide the medication into 2 containers so that one can be kept at school and one at home if needed).
+Over-the-counter (OTC) medication must be in the original container with clearly printed labels and cannot be expired.
+All medications are given following printed instructions.
+Any medication not in the original containers with clearly printed labels will not be given. - Only the parent/guardian or another responsible adult that is not school age can transport medication to and from the school.
+Students cannot transport medication to and from school. - When controlled-substance medication is brought to school, the person delivering it must count the medication with the School Nurse or designated personnel; both are to sign the medication count record. - All medication will be destroyed if it is not picked up within one week after the doctor's order ends or within one week after the school year ends for the summer.

-All medications are kept in the nurse's office except for students needing to carry an inhaler or epipen who are in grades 7-12 with the required documentation.
+- School Nurse has permission to exchange verbal/written communication between healthcare provider and pharmacy. - The first dose of any medication (prescription or over-the-counter) will not be administered at school. - The school and its employees will not be held responsible should the student have any type of reaction related to medication administration (given by school personnel or by the student themselves). - All medications are kept in the Nurse's Office.
+The only exception is with students who carry emergency medication (examples: inhalers or Epi-pens) for personal emergency use, and have filled out and turned in the proper authorization forms beforehand.